What causes fear of flying?

 FAQs

-Fear of flying an have many causes, including a loss of control, claustrophobia and catastrophic thinking.
+Fear of flying can have many causes, including a loss of control, claustrophobia and catastrophic thinking.
 A fear of flying can also be caused by specific triggers, like a turbulent flight or exposure to negative stories about aviation, especially following an accident or crash.
 Whatever the cause of your fear of flying, there is help available.

 People with a fear of flying often understand it’s irrational, but it’s completely real.
 That’s because the brain perceives flying as dangerous and stats alone aren’t enough to combat this.
 Instead, you need to learn that flying is safe.
 That can come through a combination of experience (flying more), exposure, self help and – if needed – professional support.